American Jewish World Service: Advocacy

-AJWS works to promote awareness and influence U.S. international policies and funding in relation to human rights, global health and poverty, by rallying members of the community to advocate for policies that will improve the lives of millions of people in the developing world.
+AJWS works to promote awareness and influence U.S. international policies and funding in relation to human rights, global health and poverty, by rallying members of the community to advocate for policies that will improve the lives of millions of people in the developing world and build momentum for long-term change.
+Launched in 2025, the AJWS Action Network links supporters and advocates to both houses of Congress, issuing calls to elected representatives to support policies that encourage U.S. funding and action in defense of human rights.

-AJWS's current advocacy priorities include retaining the centrality of human rights within U.S. foreign policy through funding, diplomacy and policy.
-This includes supporting the HER Act, which would legislatively repeal the Mexico City Policy, the Burma Human Rights and Freedom Act, which would sanction human rights violators in Burma, and working to stop, delay and mitigate new policies that undermine human rights abroad.
+AJWS maintains a presence in Washington, DC, working to stop, delay and mitigate new policies that undermine human rights abroad.
 Internationally, AJWS works to increase the quality and quantity of funds supporting grassroots groups so that said funds are flexible, longstanding and feminist in their approaches.

+In 2026, AJWS's advocacy priorities include halting the expanded Global Gag Rule or Mexico City Policy, which extends legacy restrictions on U.S. support, blocking virtually all U.S. foreign assistance from reaching communities in need.
+AJWS also supports the Haitian Women and Girls Resolution, which would secure political participation of women and girls in Haiti, groups within Haiti that face the greatest adversity, and the Burma GAP Act, which supports the basic needs of Rohingya people exiled to refugee camps in Bangladesh.

 History

 AJWS was established in Boston, Massachusetts, on May 1, 1985, when Larry Phillips and Larry Simon, together with a group of rabbis, Jewish communal leaders, activists, business people, scholars and others, came together to create the first American Jewish organization dedicated to alleviating poverty, hunger, and disease among people across the globe.